Locations

 4. Leverage SAP’s Free Offerings and Trials:

 SAP provides a BTP Free Tier (for consumption accounts) and separate trial accounts.
 Encourage teams to experiment in the trial or free tier before using paid resources.
 This saves money and helps train and explore services at low risk.
-Just remember that free tier usage, while not billed, should still be monitored so you know when you’re approaching limits that would trigger paid usage.

 5. Implement Governance and Architectural Guidelines: